henriksvendsgard/movie-watchlist/README.md

 bun dev
 ```

-#### To list movies, you need to create your own .env.local file on the project root containing your API Read Access Token, like this:
+#### To list movies, you need to create your own .env.local (view .env.example file) file on the project root containing your API Read Access Token, like this:

 ```
 TMDB_API_KEY="YOUR_API_READ_ACCESS_TOKEN"